kubernetes/kops/docs/iam_roles.md

-# IAM Roles
+# Instance IAM Roles

-By default kOps creates two IAM roles for the cluster: one for the masters, and one for the nodes.
+By default, kOps creates two instance IAM roles for the cluster: one for the control plane and one for the worker nodes.

 > As of kOps 1.22, new clusters running Kubernetes 1.22 on AWS will restrict Pod access to the instance metadata service.
 > This means that Pods will also be prevented from directly assuming instance roles.